| Title: | Time Series Prediction with Integrated Tuning |

 Format

-list of fertilizers' time series.
+A list of time series.

 Source